 Attested: RC Marcotaxon

-Name origin: Marco- has several possible explanations.
-R&C and then R&S favoured Celtic, citing Welsh march ‘horse’, from PIE *marko- ‘horse’, whose descendants include English mare.
-Latin offers marcus ‘large hammer’.
-Maybe Edward I was not the first Hammer of the Scots!
-And Germanic offers descendants of PIE *merg- words for ‘boundary, border’, as in march, Mercia, Denmark, etc. See under Taximagulus for possible roots of -taxon: the most likely is *tag- ‘to set in order’, whose descendants include tactics, taxation, and the element tagus seen in Prasutagus.
-Greek ταξω ‘draw up in battle order’ or Latin taxo ‘to judge, to reproach’ may suit the vicinity of mons Graupius.
+Name origin: Marco- has several possible explanations: R&C and then R&S favoured Celtic, citing Welsh march ‘horse’, from PIE *marko- ‘horse’, whose descendants include English mare; Latin offers marcus ‘large hammer’ (maybe Edward I was not the first Hammer of the Scots!); and Germanic offers descendants of PIE *merg- words for ‘boundary, border’, as in march, Mercia, Denmark, etc. However, the best parallel is Greek μαργων, used to mean ‘spoiling for a fight’in Aeschylus' play Seven against Thebes, and related to μαργαινω ‘to rage furiously’.
+The ending -taxon continues the Greek theme, because of ταξις ‘arrangement, especially in battle order’.

 Notes: This analysis implies a strong Greek influence, perhaps due to Alexander the Great, upon Roman military terminology.
 Macatonion may be an analogous site, associated with a battle against Caratacus.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.